OtaTran241/AI_Assistant/README.md

    - Age prediction is a feature that predicting the user's age through voice using CNN.
    - The age prediction model uses a Convolutional Neural Network model built using the TensorFlow library.
 The model makes predictions by processing the input audio and returns results based on its trained parameters.

-   You can refer to how i built this model here [Age prediction](https://github.com/OtaTran241/Age_Prediction)
+   You can refer to how i built this model [Age prediction](https://github.com/OtaTran241/Age_Prediction)

 <img src="./Image/AP_2.png" style="width:400px;"/>